ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### set_Xy()

-sets dir2 orthogonal to dir1 as y- and x-axis.
+Sets dir2 orthogonal to dir1 as y- and x-axis.

 <a id="compolyx.Rosette.set_Xz"></a>

 #### set_Xz()

-sets dir2 orthogonal to dir1 as z- and x-axis.
+Sets dir2 orthogonal to dir1 as z- and x-axis.

 <a id="compolyx.Rosette.set_Yz"></a>

 #### set_Yz()

-sets dir2 orthogonal to dir1 as z- and y-axis.
+Sets dir2 orthogonal to dir1 as z- and y-axis.

 <a id="compolyx.Rosette.set_xY"></a>

 #### set_xY()

-sets dir1 orthogonal to dir2 as x- and y-axis.
+Sets dir1 orthogonal to dir2 as x- and y-axis.

 <a id="compolyx.Rosette.set_xZ"></a>

 #### set_xZ()

-sets dir1 orthogonal to dir2 as x- and z-axis.
+Sets dir1 orthogonal to dir2 as x- and z-axis.

 <a id="compolyx.Rosette.set_yZ"></a>

 #### set_yZ()

-sets dir1 orthogonal to dir2 as y- and z-axis.
+Sets dir1 orthogonal to dir2 as y- and z-axis.

 <a id="lookuptable"></a>